-In 2009 there were a total of 636,853 jobs in the three-county region according to the Bureau of Economic Analysis.
-The average income was \$54,000.
-According to "LED On the Map", a tool from the U.S. Bureau of Census Longitudinal Employer-Household Dynamics Program, more than half (55.5 percent) of these workers reside within Hartford County.
-The two other counties in the metro area, Tolland and Middlesex, house 9.0 percent and 8.8 percent of the metro area workers, respectively.
-An additional 9.1 percent of persons employed in the Hartford metro area reside in New Haven County.
+In 2009 there were 141,157 jobs in the County according to the Bureau of Economic Analysis with the average wage of \$47,600.
+According to "LED On the Map", a tool from the U.S. Bureau of Census Longitudinal Employer-Household Dynamics Program, two thirds of these workers reside within New London County.
+Neighboring Windham County houses 6.9 percent of New London County employees.